wp-plugins/all-related-posts/readme.txt

 == Changelog ==

+= 1.0.3 =
+* Tested compatibility up to Wordpress 3.5.1
+* Making it more clear in the admin interface that no widget will be shown when no related posst are found.
+* Translation added: Slovak (sk_SK) (thanks to Branco Radenovich, WebHostingGeeks.com)

+= 1.0.2 =
+* Confirmed compatibility with Wordpress 3.2

+= 1.0.1 =
+* Fixed showing debug info.

-= 0.9 =
+= 1.0 =
-* Initial release
+* Improved algoritm to find the most relevant posts related to the current post.
+* Added translation support for Widget settings page.
+* Added Dutch (nl_NL) and Traditional Chinese (zh_TW) translations.

 = 0.9.1 =
 * Corrected an issue in one of the database queries.
 Now supports any wordpress database prefix.

-= 1.0 =
-* Improved algoritm to find the most relevant posts related to the current post.
-* Added translation support for Widget settings page.
-* Added Dutch and Traditional Chinese translations.

-= 1.0.1 =
-* Fixed showing debug info.

-= 1.0.2 =
+= 0.9 =
-* Confirmed compatibility with Wordpress 3.2
+* Initial release

 == Support ==
 To see how and that it works, do the following: